manopaul/Autonomous-Vehicles/6 - Extended Kalman Filters/README.md

 5. Run the make command as follows: make
 6. You should see a few files get generated and you will see the ExtendedKF executable created.
-7. Run the ExtendedKF executable by supplying it with an input file (from the data directory) You can see the output of the program on screen or you can pipe it to a log file and open it
+7. Run the ExtendedKF executable by supplying it with an input file (from the data directory) You can see the output of the program on screen or you can pipe it to a log file (EKF_Output.txt) and open it

 7.a.
 To see the computations on screen, run without specifying any output and piping it ./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt